 We prioritize the health of students, faculty and staff, and the prevention of infection to others.
 Individual circumstances of each student should be considered as much as possible.
 Lectures should be online as a general rule, but face-to-face classes can be conducted if need arises.
-When conducting face-to-face lectures, we will conform to the guidelines in “ Conference”.
+When conducting face-to-face lectures, we conform to the guidelines in “ Conference”.
 Research guidance and laboratory meetings should be conducted online as much as possible.
 The use of on-site welfare facilities is permitted.
-We will make sure to take precautions against infection when using them.
+We make sure to take precautions against infection when using them.

 As a general rule, visitors are prohibited.
 If it is necessary to accept visitors, we ask visitors to monitor their health conditions for the period preceding their visit to NIG and during their visit.
 We also ask for their cooperation in wearing masks and disinfecting hands when entering our facilities.
 Besides, the collaborative research and research meetings with visitors from outside are basically suspended.
 When we conduct them out of necessity, we ask visitors to take the above-mentioned precautions against the spread of infection.

-Among the infected cases of the novel coronavirus, some are observed to have little or no symptoms, which means that there are people who are unaware of their infection.
+One of the characteristics of this virus is that many of the infected people are entirely asymptomatic although contagious, and infected individuals can spread the virus prior to showing symptoms.
 In order to prevent the spread of infectious disease, we should keep the following in mind: “Do not spread the virus to others”, “Try not to be infected with the virus”, and “We may already have been infected with the virus”.
-Please make sure to take the infection control measures such as wearing masks and to keep monitoring our health every day.
+It is important to take the infection control measures such as wearing masks and to keep monitoring our health every day.

 Director-General (Head of the Department of Genetics)